-- "Minimum Criteria for Transactions with Cattle and Beef Products on an Industrial Scale in the Amazon Biome", Greenpeace. - "Term of Reference for Third-Party Audits 2017 (base year 2016) of the Public Livestock Commitment".
+- "Minimum Criteria for Transactions with Cattle and Beef Products on an Industrial Scale in the Amazon Biome", Greenpeace. - "Term of Reference for Third-Party Audits 2017 of the Public Livestock Commitment".

-The methodology defined for this evaluation was applied to all beef units that purchased cattle from supply farms located in the Amazon Biome: Alta Floresta/MT, Água Boa/MT, Araputanga/MT, Araguaína/TO, Barra do Garças/MT, Confresa/MT, Colíder/MT, Diamantino/MT, Juara/MT, Juína/MT, Marabá/PA, Pedra Preta/MT, Pontes and Lacerda/MT, Pimenta Bueno/RO, Porto Velho/RO, Rio Branco II/AC, Redenção/PA, São Miguel do Guaporé/RO, Santana do Araguaia/PA, Tucumã/PA and Vilhena/RO.
+The methodology defined for this evaluation was applied to all units that purchase cattle from suppliers that are also located in the Amazon Biome: Alta Floresta/MT, Água Boa/MT, Araputanga/MT, Araguaína/TO, Barra do Garças/MT, Confresa/MT, Colider/MT, Diamantino/MT, Juara/MT, Juína/MT, Marabá/PA, Pedra Preta/MT, Pontes e Lacerda/MT, Pimenta Bueno/RO, Porto Velho/RO, Rio Branco II/AC, Redenção/PA, São Miguel do Guaporé/RO, Santana do Araguaia/PA, Tucumã/PA and Vilhena/RO.

-During the analysis of the documents for the period January 1 to December 31, 2016, a sample of 10% was taken from all cattle purchase transactions within the Amazon biome, for each unit, resulting in:
+According to the Term of Reference for Third-Party Audits 2017, during the analysis of the documents for the period from January 1 to December 31, 2017, a sample of 10% was taken from all cattle purchase transactions within the Amazon biome, for each unit, resulting in a sample of 9,968 transactions to be assessed, which includes:

-- 528 of the 5,283 cattle purchase transactions in Alta Floresta/MT; - 226 of the 2,260 cattle purchase transactions in Água Boa/MT; - 680 of the 6,797 cattle purchase transactions in Araputanga/MT; - 141 of the 1,410 cattle purchase transactions in Araguaína/TO; - 154 of the 1,535 cattle purchase transactions in Barra dos Garças/MT; - 754 of the 7,544 cattle purchase transactions in Confresa/MT; - 450 of the 4,501 cattle purchase transactions in Colíder/MT; - 478 of the 4,776 cattle purchase transactions in Diamantino/MT; - 659 of the 6,593 cattle purchase transactions in Juara/MT; - 659 of the 6,587 cattle purchase transactions in Juína/MT; - 418 of the 4,183 cattle purchase transactions in Marabá/PA; - 14 of the 135 cattle purchase transactions in Pedra Preta/MT; - 888 of the 8,876 cattle purchase transactions in Pontes and Lacerda/MT; - 455 of the 4,553 cattle purchase transactions in Pimenta Bueno/RO; - 268 of the 2,677 cattle purchase transactions in Porto Velho/RO; - 377 of the 3,774 cattle purchase transactions in Rio Branco II/AC; - 252 of the 2,521 cattle purchase transactions in Redenção/PA; - 752 of the 7,523 cattle purchase transactions in São Miguel do Guaporé/RO; - 291 of the 2,905 cattle purchase transactions in Santana do Araguaia/PA; - 286 of the 2,860 cattle purchase transactions in Tucumã/PA; - 469 of the 4,689 cattle purchase transactions in Vilhena/RO.
+- 400 of the 3,993 purchase orders in Alta Floresta/MT; - 530 of the 5,293 purchase orders in Água Boa/MT; - 765 of the 7,645 purchase orders in Araputanga/MT;

+- 105 of the 1,049 purchase orders in Araguaína/TO; - 962 of the 9,620 purchase orders in Barra dos Garças/MT; - 668 of the 6,676 purchase orders in Confresa/MT; - 405 of the 4,041 purchase orders in Colider/MT; - 567 of the 5,660 purchase orders in Diamantino/MT; - 722 of the 7,219 purchase orders in Juara/MT; - 546 of the 5,451 purchase orders in Juína/MT; - 283 of the 2,830 purchase orders in Marabá/PA; - 534 of the 5,343 purchase orders in Pedra Preta/MT; - 857 of the 8,567 purchase orders in Pontes e Lacerda/MT; - 368 of the 3,672 purchase orders in Pimenta Bueno/RO; - 257 of the 2,567 purchase orders in Porto Velho/RO; - 307 of the 3,066 purchase orders in Rio Branco II/AC; - 179 of the 1,784 purchase orders in Redenção/PA; - 604 of the 6,043 purchase orders in São Miguel do Guaporé/RO; - 250 of the 2,502 purchase orders in Santana do Araguaia/PA; - 184 of the 1,838 purchase orders in Tucumã/PA; - 475 of the 4,742 purchase orders in Vilhena/RO.

-On September 12, 2017, a professional information technology (IT) specialist of DNV GL remotely audited the IT department of JBS to check the integrity of the cattle purchase records for the period audited.
-During the verification, the printout from the cattle purchase transactions report was analyzed, confirming that the programming language did not contain filters or biases that might influence the print out of that report.
+On October 9, 2018, a professional information technology (IT) specialist of DNV GL personally audited the IT department of JBS to check the integrity of the cattle purchase records for the period audited.
+It was at this time that the printout from the cattle purchase transactions report was analyzed, confirming that the programming language did not contain filters or biases that might influence the print out of that report.

-In São Paulo/SP, the mechanisms of the Socioenvironmental Monitoring System of the farms that supply JBS were presented, in addition to the procedures and workings of the Geospatial Monitoring undertaken by the geomonitoring contractor (Agrotools).
-The selected sampling of the cattle purchase transactions was evaluated according to the IBAMA list of prohibited areas, the slave labor list of the Ministry of Labor and Employment, and the list of supply farms classified as approved or debarred (geospatial monitoring) involving deforestation (PRODES and DETER) and trespassing on environmental conservation units and/or tribal lands.
+In the corporate offices of JBS and Agrotools in São Paulo/SP, the mechanisms of the Socioenvironmental Monitoring System of the farms that supply JBS were presented, in addition to the procedures and workings of the Geospatial Monitoring undertaken by the geomonitoring contractor (Agrotools).
+The selected sampling of the cattle purchase transactions was evaluated according to the IBAMA list of embargoed areas, the slave labor list of the Ministry of Labor and Employment (MTE list), and the geomonitoring list (Geo list) involving deforestation (PRODES and DETER) and trespassing on environmental conservation units and/or Indigenous lands.